ststefa/prometheus-nftables-exporter/README.md

 usage: nftables_exporter.py ...
 ~~~

-The exporter calls the `nft` command to obtain nftables data. `nft` requires the `cyp_net_admin` capability to do so.
-You can either run
+The exporter calls the `nft` command to obtain nftables data. `nft` requires the `cap_net_admin` capability to do so.
+You could use sudo to run as root and thereby obtain that capability.
+Unfortunately that interferes with the virtualenv setup as that is not inherited to the new process that sudo creates.

+One way around that is to perform your development with the root user directly but that cannot be recommended of course.
+Unfortunately I don't know any other way :-/.

 ## Configure